Dynamical Theory of DiffractionMay 18, 2015 10:13 am

 Generally a crystal is made up of atoms arrange in a three dimensional periodic structure, describes by the linearly independent vectors and .
 If we move in the crystal along a linear combination we arrive at a point with similar surroundings compared to the point before the lineare translation .
 If we now remove all atoms and only keep the mathematical (point like) structure the result is the Bravais lattice.
 In addition to the (direct) Bravais lattice described by the basis vectors a reciprocal lattice with lattice vector , where are the Miller indices, and basis vectors , and with being the volume of elementary cell given by .
-In the reciprocal lattice the Bragg condition reads , where denotes the incoming and the refracted wavefront, respectively, which is illustrated schematically below on the right side, in comparison with the usual formulation of Bragg’s law , illustrated in the middle.
+In the reciprocal lattice the Bragg condition reads , where denotes the incoming (or outgoing) and the refracted wavefront, respectively, which is illustrated schematically below on the right side, in comparison with the usual formulation of Bragg’s law , illustrated in the middle.
 The general difference between Laue and Bragg configuration is illustrated below on the right.

 Single crystal plate: The neutron wave function inside the silicon perfect crystal is deduced by solving the stationary Schrödinger equation for the time-independent crystal potential denoted as , where the potential is given by the sum over all nuclear scattering centres located at and with being the mass of the neutron.
 See here for crystallographical details of the silicon diamond lattice.
 The vector of lattice position is given by , where denotes the vector from origin to elementary cell and is the vector from origin of elementary cell to position of atom in cell expressed as .
 Here are the lattice vectors of an elementary cell and are rational numbers between 0 and 1.
 Since the crystal potential is periodic it can be transformed into reciprocal space by calculating the Fourier transformation of the crystal potential as follows: , where denotes the lattice factor and the structure factor.